Classical Verification of Quantum Computations in Linear Time: Putting All Together

-\item Since the standard basis test is executed on $\ket{\varphi^1}$ with probability $1/2$, by \eqref{eq:100} the server has to be able to make the client output $\fpass$ in this test with probability $\geq 1-2\times 10^{-2000}$.
+\item (Analysis of the first $\fStdBTest$) Since the standard basis test is executed on $\ket{\varphi^1}$ with probability $1/2$, by \eqref{eq:100} the server has to be able to make the client output $\fpass$ in this test with probability $\geq 1-2\times 10^{-2000}$.
 That allows us to apply Lemma \ref{thm:sbt} and get